11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 A feature request tracking tool should have the following characteristics:

-- Support collaboration: It should facilitate collaboration between the product and internal teams as well as the users who have submitted feature requests to prioritize features that map to market and customers' needs, as well as to the company's strengths.
+3. Support collaboration: It should facilitate collaboration between the product and internal teams and the users who have submitted feature requests to prioritize features that map to the market customers' needs and the company's strengths.

-- Analyze and prioritize features: It should allow the product managers to organize, evaluate and advance the significant features by discussing them in comments and voting on them in feature request voting boards.
+4. Analyze and prioritize features: It should allow the product managers to organize, evaluate, and advance the significant features by discussing them in comments and voting on them in feature request voting boards.

-11 Best Feature Request Tracking Tools for 2023
+10 Best Feature Request Tracking Software and Tools for 2024

 1. Rapidr